DALLASPI/DuckDockerizer/README.md

 - **Docker Issues**: Ensure Docker is running.
 If you face issues related to Docker, refer to the [official Docker documentation](https://docs.docker.com/).

+- **Node or Grunt Issues**: Ensure Node.js, npm, and Grunt are correctly installed and available in your PATH.

 ## 🤝 Contributing

 Feel free to fork this repository, make changes, and submit pull requests.
 Any contributions, whether it's refining the script, adding features, or improving documentation, are always welcome!